-WITH EYES FORWARD AND FEET ROOTED IN THE ACCUMULATED KNOWLEDGE OF THE PAST, WE STUDY TRADITIONAL JAPANESE MARTIAL ARTS ADAPTED TO THE MODERN DAY.
+WITH EYES FORWARD AND FEET ROOTED IN THE ACCUMULATED KNOWLEDGE OF THE PAST, WE STUDY TRADITIONAL JAPANESE MARTIAL ARTS APPLIED TO THE MODERN DAY.

 Why Study Traditional Martial Arts?